kirstynich/todo-example/README.md

 # todo-example
 This is a small example of using PHP and Mongo to make a to do list.

-Before progressing this example prseumes the following
+Before progressing this example presumes the following
 * You have a MongoDB database and authorisation credentials to access it
 * You have a web server with PHP and the MongoPHP driver installed
 * You are using an IDE or text editor with Git functionality, or have a git client installed on your machine